Dolibarr/dolibarr/test/acceptance/README.md

   `unzip chromedriver_linux64.zip`

-Once you have unzipped it, you need to move the chromedriver(shared library) and place it inside the same folder where you have placed the Selenium standalone server file.
+Once you have unzipped it, you need to move the *chromedriver* file (shared library) and place it inside the same folder where you have placed the Selenium standalone server file.

 Now we can run selenium by two ways: